JoannaRoy/jo-website/src/blog_data/02_jog_with_a_blog/running.md

 Hello friends :)

-I watched this video a while ago (https://www.youtube.com/watch?v=pzQhTzXQ2VE&pp=ygUNbHlkaWEga2VhdGluZw%3D%3D) and it stuck with me.
+I watched this video a while ago (https://www.youtube.com/watch?v=pzQhTzXQ2VE&pp=ygUNbHlkaWEga2VhdGluZw%3D%3D) and it really stuck with me.

 I related to it -- how I started running because my other sport was no longer an option, and how running filled my cup in many of the same ways.
 Soccer was such a big part of my identity from time I was 8 until the day I got hit in the head with a ball during practice at 16.
 Concussions are crazy because you lose so many of the things you used to take for granted: thinking, socializing, physical activity, ..., the list goes on.
 10 months or so into my concussion, my doctor was still calling me his "17 year old geriatric patient" because I needed the help of a walker to walk up and down the block (this is funny you are allowed to laugh 👵😂).